AltusConsulting/open311-backend/README.md

 # open311-backend

-This is a backend to create reports from the [Smart Cities](https://gitlab.priv.als/witcher/Smart_Cities/commits/open-source) application
+This is a backend to create reports from the [Smart Cities](https://github.com/AltusConsulting/smart-cities) application

 ## Getting Started

-To start using this project first you must install [Golang] (https://golang.org/dl/).
+To start using this project first you must install [Golang](https://golang.org/dl/).

 ### Prerequisites